-It is important to note that the Hungarian method was selected and explained here to solve the assignment problem because it is well-accepted and a ubiquitous solution, however, other algorithms could had been used instead.
+It is important to note that the Hungarian method was selected and explained here to solve the assignment problem because it is well-accepted and a ubiquitous solution, however, other algorithms could have been used instead.

 Point Set Realignment

 In some cases it may be desirable to realign neighborhoods for better correspondence (point sets registration) if it is suspected that spatial patterns in the data may become offset, rotated, scaled, or flipped.
 Existing point registration methods require a cost function to evaluate candidate solutions.
 In this study, the same cost function described for point pair assignment was used in the point set realignment.